Case of COVID-19 at Maple Ridge high school may be new variant - BC Local News

 Fraser Health is working closely with Garibaldi secondary school to manage a COVID-19 exposure, which could be a more transmissible new variant.

 An individual at the school has tested positive for COVID-19 and is a close contact of another case who has the variant, or type, of COVID-19 virus that is different from the ones that are already in the community.
-This variant type of virus may spread more easily, said Fraser Health in a press release issued late Sunday.
+This variant type of virus may spread more easily, warns Fraser Health.
 The case with the variant does not attend Garibaldi.

 In coordination with the school and School District 42, Fraser Health is proactively arranging for testing to take place Monday for staff and students who may have been in contact with the school case when they were at school.